ashellwig/CSC160-M3-Notes/src/Chapter 6/README.md

 ## Reference Variables as Parameters

+See the [Value Parameters](#Value-Parameters) section for how value parameters work.
+Because reference parameters _receive the address_ (memory allocation) of the actual parameter, they can pass one or more values from a function and can change the value of the actual parameter.

+Reference parameters are useful in three situations:

+- When the value of the actual parameter needs to be changed
+- When you want to return more than one value from a function
+- When passing the address would save memory space and time relative to copying a large amount of data.

+Recall that attaching `&` after the `DataType` in the formal parameters list, the variable following becomes a reference variable.

 ## Value and Reference Parameters and Memory Allocation

+When a function is called, memory is allocated in the function data areas for its formal parameters and local variables.

+> Stream variables (including `std::ifstream` and `std::ofstream`) should be
+> passed by reference to a function, as the state of the input/output stream
+> can then be passed outside the function.

 ## Reference Parameters and Value-Returning Functions

+It _is_ possible to use reference parameters in value-returning functions, but not recommended.
+[Value-returning](#Value-Returning-Functions) funtions are, by definition, only to return one value.
+If more than one value is needed to be returned, change it to a void function and use reference parameters to return the values.

 ## Scope of an Identifier

+The __scope__ of an identifier refers to where in the program an identifier is accessible (visible).

+Some definitions:

+- __Local Identifier__: Identifiers declared within a function (or block)
+  - Not accessible outside function block
+- __Global Identifier__: Identifiers declared outside of every function
+  definition

 ## Global Variables, Named Constants, and Side Effects